semaphoreci/docs/docs/examples/deploy-to-digitalocean.md

 ---
-description: This guide demonstrates how to deploy to DigitalOcean's Kubernetes and covers the necessary steps to set up the deployment to DigitalOcean on Semaphore 2.0.
+Description: This guide demonstrates how to deploy to DigitalOcean's Kubernetes and covers the necessary steps to set up deployment to DigitalOcean on Semaphore 2.0.
 ---

-# Deploy to DigitalOcean
+# Deploying to DigitalOcean

 This guide demonstrates how to deploy to DigitalOcean's Kubernetes.

-We will cover these steps to set up the deployment to DigitalOcean on Semaphore:
+We will cover the following steps to set up our deployment to DigitalOcean on Semaphore:

-1. Create Semaphore secrets to store the credentials.
+1. Create Semaphore secrets to store credentials.
-2. Create a deployment pipeline, attaching the Secrets.
+2. Create a deployment pipeline and attach the Secrets.
-3. Run a deployment from Semaphore, and ship your code to production.
+3. Run a deployment from Semaphore and ship your code to production.

 For this example you will need:

 - [A working Semaphore project][create-project] with a basic CI pipeline.
 You can use one of the documented [use cases][use-cases] or [language guides][language-guides] as a starting point.
 - A DigitalOcean account and a Personal Access Token.
-Follow [Create a Personal Access Token][create-personal-token] to set one up for your account.
+See [Create a Personal Access Token][create-personal-token] to set one up for your account.
-- A [Docker Hub][docker-hub] Account
+- A [Docker Hub][docker-hub] Account.
 - A Kubernetes Cluster in DigitalOcean.
 - Basic familiarity with Git and SSH.

-## Connect CI and deployment pipelines with a promotion
+## Connecting CI and deployment pipelines with a promotion

 Start by defining a [promotion][promotions-intro] at the end of your `semaphore.yml` file: